Freeze-dried beef testicle supplement capsules on a wooden surface next to a glass of water and a notebook

 The short answer: probably not in the way you're hoping.

-Bovine testicles contain trace amounts of testosterone — approximately 38-47 nanograms per gram of tissue.
+Bovine testicles contain only trace testosterone — on the order of tens of nanograms per gram of tissue.
 That sounds like something until you do the math.
-A typical daily serving of desiccated testicle supplement (3,000-6,000 mg of powder) contains roughly 114-282 nanograms of testosterone.
-Your body produces approximately 6-7 milligrams of testosterone per day.
-That supplement dose is roughly 0.002-0.004% of your daily production.
+A typical daily serving of desiccated testicle powder (3,000-6,000 mg) works out to at most a few hundred nanograms of testosterone, against the roughly 6-7 milligrams your body makes every day.
+The supplement dose is a tiny fraction of one percent of your daily production.

-Even if you could absorb all of it — which you can't — oral testosterone has roughly 5% bioavailability because the liver metabolizes it on first pass.
+Even if you could absorb all of it — which you can't — oral testosterone is very poorly absorbed, because the liver metabolizes most of it on first pass.
 You'd need to consume roughly a kilogram of raw bull testicles to get 6-8 mg of testosterone, and after gut absorption losses and liver metabolism, you'd retain a fraction of a fraction.

 Third-party lab analyses of desiccated testicle supplements have detected testosterone, androstenediol, and other naturally occurring hormones — but at levels measured in nanograms per gram.
 These are trace amounts, present because the tissue is real testicular tissue, not because they're in physiologically meaningful quantities.